cindyoff/quant-finance-models/time-series/README.md

 # Time series analysis of the S&P500 data (2016-2026)

 Standard time series analysis of S&P500 from 2016 to 2026.
-This study covers the main steps of a time sreries analysis.
+This study covers the main steps of a time series analysis.

 # Data